If you’re looking for some realistic, actionable inbound marketing tactics you can use on your site today, then you’ll love this article.

 “Data storytelling is a structured approach for communicating data insights, and it involves a combination of three key elements: data, visuals, and narrative.” (source)

-It explains why an insight is important.
+It explains why insight is important.
 It adds a visual to your insight and your audience can see why it’s important.
 Infographics are best at adding the sight value your readers need.

 A data table just doesn’t cut the mustard.
 Who can see anything in rows and columns of data?
 You need to massage those numbers and make them presentable.